 It’s Really Therapeutic

 Surprisingly, this is an activity that is therapeutic and at the same time, can be a good source of side-income.
-Aside from the small side-income that this blog is generating, I’m also very thankful that this blog helped me reduce my day to day anxiety about a variety of things.
+Aside from the small side-income that this blog is generating, I’m also very thankful that this blog helped me reduce my day to day anxiety about a variety of things (like the pandemic situation).

 Writing calms me.
 And sharing what I know about a variety of topics that I write in this blog also gives me a sense of fulfillment.